 Prior to travelling to England, arrivals who have transited through a red list country in the past 10 days will need to book their hotel quarantine accommodation.

-Arrivals from red countries will not be able to use the Test to Release programme in order to test out of hotel quarantine early.
+Arrivals from red countries are not able to use the Test to Release programme in order to test out of hotel quarantine early.
 There are some exemptions to hotel quarantine — you can find the list here.

 How can I get a cheaper test?

-The biggest problem at this point for a large return to travel is that expensive tests will drive would-be travellers away from booking international holidays.
-Even for a family of four travelling from a green list country, they can look at paying about £500 for COVID-19 tests for their return to England — and that’s not accounting for the cost of a test that may be necessary to get into their destination.
+The biggest inhibitor to a large-scale return to travel is that expensive tests will drive would-be travellers away from booking international holidays.
+Even for a family of four travelling from a green list country, they can look at paying more than £300 for COVID-19 tests for their return to England — and that’s not accounting for the cost of a test that may be necessary to get into their destination.

 Apart from those, some airlines have agreements in place with testing providers to provide would-be travellers with discounts.
 For example, British Airways has the following discounts in place for arrivals testing: